 Where the Panel Lawyer has determined the matter to be one that is appropriate for an early resolution, the Panel Lawyer will contact the Employer to discuss the initial assessment and the proposal for an early resolution of the matter.

 The Panel Lawyer contact the Claimant’s Solicitor to:

-- Discuss the claim and understand both party’s appetite to consider an early resolution of the claim.
+- Discuss the claim and understand each party’s appetite to consider an early resolution of the claim.

-- Where appropriate, arrange a date for the Informal discussion to take place.
-If the matter is not resolved at the informal discussion agree on a timetable of next steps to be taken to progress the claim to resolution, for example setting down a date for the compulsory conference irrelevant.
+- Where appropriate, arrange a date for the informal discussion to take place.
+If the matter is not resolved at the informal discussion agree on a timetable of next steps to be taken to progress the claim to resolution, for example setting down a date for the compulsory conference if appropriate.